Proving the 6d a-theorem with the double affine Grassmannian: Hierarchy of RG flows as Hasse diagram of dominant coweights

 Finally, for $k=1$ we can already give a direct computational proof of the $a$-theorem, given the simplicity of the transverse slices between the strata considered.
+(Alternatively, the proof descends from Lemma \ref{lemma:B2} in appendix \ref{app:anomaly_decoupled}.)
 This is done as follows (we repeat the argument of \cite{Cordova:2015fha} for the convenience of the reader).
 The eight-form 6d anomaly polynomial of the rank-$N$ E-string plus free hypermultiplet $I = I_\text{E-str} + I_\text{free hyper}$ was computed in \cite{Ohmori:2014pca} (to which we refer the reader for the notation), and reads:

 In particular, from the relation $I \supset \dim_\mathbb{H} \text{HB} \, \frac{7 p_1(T)^2-4p_2(T)}{5760}$ one can read off the dimension of the Higgs branch of the theory, since $\frac{7 p_1(T)^2-4p_2(T)}{5760}$ is the contribution to the 6d anomaly polynomial of a single hypermultiplet.
 Then, \eqref{eq:Estrpoly} gives $\dim_\mathbb{H} \text{HB} = 30N$, while \eqref{eq:Estrpolynohyper} gives $\dim_\mathbb{H} \text{HB} = 30N-1$, as expected.
 The $a$ anomaly can now be computed applying the well-known relations \cite[Eqs.
 (1.6) \& (1.7)]{Cordova:2015fha} to \eqref{eq:Estrpoly}, yielding \cite[Eq.
 (5.2)]{Cordova:2015fha}, namely: